SH3POZ/DevOps_Workshop/hands-on/Kubernetes/Kubernetes-08-Deploying Node.js Application in Kubernetes/README.md

 # Part 4 - Note

-- Types of Services :-
+- Types of Services:-

-- Culsetr IP --> the default value all pods they can request togezet intenal
+- Cluster IP --> the default value for all pods they can request togezet internal
-- Node Port --> you can accessible each node in clusetr though static port from outside
+- Node Port --> You can access each node in the cluster through a static port from outside
-- LoadBalancer --> you can accessible each node in clusetr though Cloud from outside
+- LoadBalancer --> You can access each node in Cluster through the Cloud from outside
-- ExternlName --> you can accessible each node in clusetr though Alias its lik DNS from outside
+- ExternlName --> You can access each node in the cluster through Alias its like DNS from outside
-- Ingress --> its not service but it as entry point for the cluster you can accessible multiple services under the same IP address
+- Ingress --> It's not a service but it is an entry point for the cluster you can access multiple services under the same IP address